Let’s play a game of trivia. I’ll go first: what’s the fastest man-made object that humans have ever launched?

 Brownlee later calculated that the cap must have been traveling at about 125,000 miles per hour or five times the escape velocity of Earth.

-Everyone expected to find the manhole cover somewhere, but they never found it.
-In fact, it might have very well ended up in space — months before the Soviet Union’s Sputnik 1, the first artificial satellite.
-In fact, its velocity must have sent it well beyond Earth’s orbit and gravitational grasp, likely shooting off into outer space.
+Everyone expected to find the manhole cover somewhere, but they never did.
+In fact, it might have very well ended up in space — months before the Soviet Union’s Sputnik 1 launched from Earth becoming the first artificial satellite in history.
+In fact, the nuclear blast must have sent manhole cover well beyond Earth’s orbit and gravitational grasp, likely shooting off into outer space.

 So not only was this daring manhole cover the fastest man-made object in history, but it may have also been one of the first objects that reached outer space.